Enchanted (film): Plot

 Edward locates Giselle at Robert's apartment, but although he is eager to take her home to Andalasia and marry her, she suggests they should first go on a date and get to know each other better.
 Giselle promises to return to Andalasia after the ball that night, which Robert and Nancy also attend.
-Nathaniel reports his failure to poison Giselle to Narissa, who furiously decides to enter the real world and kill Giselle herself.

-At the ball, Robert and Giselle dance together.
-Nancy and Edward look on in dismay, noticing the chemistry between the pair, but also notice each other.
-Giselle and Edward then prepare to depart, but Giselle begins to feel guilty and anguished for leaving Robert behind.
-Shortly before midnight, Narissa appears in her old hag form, and offers the last poisoned apple to Giselle, promising that it will erase her memories of Robert.
-She takes a bite and immediately falls into a deep sleep.
+Meanwhile, Nathaniel reports his failure to Narissa, who furiously decides to enter the real world and kill Giselle herself.
+At the ball, Robert and Giselle dance together while Nancy and Edward look on before seeing each other.
+Giselle and Edward then prepare to depart, but Giselle begins to feel ashamed for leaving Robert behind.
+Shortly before midnight, Narissa appears in her old hag form and offers the last poisoned apple to Giselle, promising that it will erase her memories of Robert.
+Giselle takes a bite and immediately falls into a deep sleep.

-Narissa tries escaping with Giselle's body, but Edward thwarts her.
+Narissa attempts to escape with Giselle's body, but Edward thwarts her.
 Realizing that Narissa never cared about him, Nathaniel reveals her plot and apologizes for his previous actions.
-Robert realizes that true love's kiss is the only force powerful enough to break the apple's curse.
-Edward's kiss fails to wake Giselle, and the clock begins to chime, prompting Narissa to boast that Giselle will soon die.
-Edward realizes that Robert should kiss Giselle instead, but Robert is hesitant to do so until Nancy, despite being heartbroken, gives him her permission.

-Robert kisses Giselle right before the stroke of midnight, waking her up.
-Enraged, Narissa transforms into a dragon and takes Robert hostage, prompting Giselle to take Edward's sword and pursue her to the top of the building to rescue Robert.
+Robert realizes that true love's kiss is the only force powerful enough to break the curse.
+Edward's kiss fails to wake Giselle, and he realizes that Robert should kiss Giselle instead.
+Robert is hesitant to do so until Nancy, despite being heartbroken, gives him her permission, and he kisses Giselle, waking her up.
+Angered, Narissa transforms into a dragon and takes Robert hostage, prompting Giselle to take Edward's sword and pursue her to the top of the building to rescue Robert.
 Pip comes to support Giselle and causes Narissa to fall to her death on the streets below.
 Robert almost falls as well, but Giselle rescues him, and they share another kiss.

-Edward and Nancy fall in love and get married in Andalasia.
-Nathaniel, who stays in New York, and Pip, who returns to Andalasia (where he regains his ability to speak), write autobiographies based on their experiences in the real world.
-Giselle starts a fashion design business, which becomes very successful, and forms a happy family with Robert and Morgan.
+Edward and Nancy fall in love and get married in Andalasia; Nathaniel, who stays in New York, and Pip, who returns to Andalasia (where he regains his ability to speak), write autobiographies based on their experiences in the real world; and Giselle starts a fashion design business, which becomes very successful, and forms a happy family with Robert and Morgan.